rsx-electrical/STM32-ethernet/websocket_client_NUCLEO-F767ZI/info.md

   git clone https://github.com/<your-username>/<your-repo-name>.git
   ```

-3. Extract rsx_ethernet.zip

-4. Open the project in STM32CubeIDE
+3. Open the project in STM32CubeIDE
 - Open your file explorer and navigate to: rsx_ethernet\demo\st\nucleo_f767zi\web_socket_client_demo\stm32_cube_ide
 - Click on the .cproject file to open your project in STM32CubeIDE

-5. Build and flash the firmware
+4. Build and flash the firmware
 - Connect the NUCLEO-F767ZI via USB
 - Press Ctrl + B to build
 - Click Debug to start a debug session (recommended) or flash the firmware

-6. Monitor serial output
+5. Monitor serial output
 - Open a UART terminal (e.g. [Termite](https://www.npackd.org/p/com.compuphase.Termite/3.4)) at 115200 baud to see debug messages
-- Observe startup logs and network status
+- Useful to see startup logs and network status after setting up the network and server (see next two sections)
-- Press the USER button (blue pushbutton on the board) to initiate the WebSocket connection

 ## Network Setup